 In the U.S., there are still relatively few B2B marketplaces with traction.
 The most notable segments are industrial heavy machinery, parts and equipment, and freight transportation.
 Each of these areas have multiple startups that are growing and have notable funding or backers.

 Finally, Freight is the most active area for startups.
-Uber Freight, which launched recently, is mega-startup Uber’s newest business unit.
+Uber Freight, which launched in May 2017, is Uber’s newest business unit.
 Convoy, which has raised $80.5 million, was launched in 2015.
 These new marketplaces are also going up against more established freight companies like Coyote, which was acquired by UPS for $1.8 billion in 2015.

 In the Wide category (meaning they carry several categories across different industries), eBay and Amazon Business are the incumbent B2C platforms that are expanding into B2B.
-Of the two, Amazon Business appears to be gaining more traction and growing rapidly, particularly in the MRO and industrial segment of its marketplace.
+Of the two, Amazon Business is gaining more traction and growing rapidly, particularly in the MRO and industrial segment of its marketplace.
+In September 2018, it was on pace to surpass $10 billion in annualized sales.
 Food distribution is also a likely next target, especially after Amazon’s Whole Foods acquisition.
-We’ve examined Amazon Business in closer detail in our series of white papers.

 Internationally, there are many more B2B marketplaces than in the US.
 By far the most active segment is Steel, particularly in China where there are a number of strong steel marketplaces like Sequioa-backed Zhaogang and Ouyeel.
 In the Wide category, Alibaba is the most notable player, but you also have more recent B2C competitors like Flipkart entering into B2b too.